Fields of Acoustics

 Animal Bioacousticians study how animals make, use and hear sounds.
 Animal bioacoustics also includes the use of sound to study and detect the presence of animals and their behavior, the sounds they make, the effects of man-made noise on animals, and the use of SONAR to monitor the presence of plankton and fish.

 This field includes Acoustical Oceanography, Animal Bioacoustics, Underwater Acoustics, and others.
+Watch a video!

 Architectural acousticians study how to design buildings and other spaces that have pleasing sound quality and safe sound levels.
 Architectural acoustics includes the design of concert halls, classrooms and even heating systems.
 They may work with musical acousticians and noise specialists.
 This field includes Architectural Acoustics, Engineering Acoustics, Physical Acoustics, Structrual Acoustics and Vibration, and others.